 Does your program include certification?

 While actual certification is not included in the curriculum of the Dorsey Schools Dental Assistant program, graduates may go on to challenge applicable certification exams.
-For those who wish to challenge a certification exam, Dorsey Schools will pay the cost one time for students in this program to challenge a certification/licensure exam as selected by Dorsey Schools, contingent upon the student meeting Dorsey Schools exam preparation requirements, which vary by program.
+For those who wish to challenge a certification exam, Dorsey Schools will pay the cost one time for dental assistant program graduates to challenge the Radiation Health and Safety (RHS) and the Infection Control (ICE) certification exams, which are two components of the Dental Assisting National Board (DANB) Certified Dental Assistant (CDA) exam, contingent upon the graduate meeting Dorsey Schools’ exam preparation requirements.

 Will your program prepare me for certification?

 The Dorsey Schools Dental Assistant program is designed to prepare students to go on to challenge the Radiation Health and Safety (RHS) and the Infection Control (ICE) certification exams, which are two components of the Dental Assisting National Board (DANB) Certified Dental Assistant (“CDA”) exam.
-Professional certifications enhance the prospect of ultimately securing and maintaining employment, therefore, Dorsey Schools Dental Assistant program graduates are encouraged to sit for applicable certification exams, and a one-time site fee, as determined by Dorsey Schools, is included in the Dental Assistant program tuition.
+Professional certifications enhance the prospect of ultimately securing and maintaining employment, therefore, Dorsey Schools Dental Assistant program graduates are encouraged to sit for applicable certification exams.
 Graduates of the Dorsey Schools Dental Assistant program may complete the third exam component necessary for DANB’s CDA credential, which is challenged after completing “a minimum of 3500 hours’ of work experience as a dental assistant, accrued over a period of at least two years (24 months, if employed full-time) to a maximum of four years (48-months, if employed part-time) which employment must be verified by a licensed dentist.”

 Is your school accredited?

-The current tuition for the Dorsey Schools Dental Assistant program can be accessed by clicking here.
+The current tuition and fees for the Dorsey Schools Dental Assistant program can be accessed by clicking here.